Githbhatia/Streamlit_InstrumentedBldgs/README.md

 5/11/2025 Added option to calculate resultant drift  (4 Channels over 2 storeys).
 Corrected issue with channels being jumbled when rearranged.

+7/18/2025 Revised to read older format files, revised to adjust for unequal records (some older files have unequal records in some channels).

 Try it at https://appinstrumentedbldgs-mltednwkb9re4umeqmdwkb.streamlit.app/